WIA < > WIA

 For the exhibition, I custom-tailored both, the “WIA < > WIA” installation as well as the fictional artist “Melissa Fatoumata Touré”, to the wishes expressed by the project organizers in their call for submissions.

 Melissa Fatoumata Touré and her proposal

 Melissa’s proposed installation “WIA < > WIA“ is a classic piece for its field: It consists of two physical interfaces, one mounted on a public well in Mali and one controlling a public toilet in Linz.
 Both are connected via the Internet.
-The installation compares the different meaning of water in both countries.
-While Austria has a lot of water – and even can use it to flush down toilets, Mali is a dry country where clean water is rare and valuable.
+The installation compares the different value of water in both countries.
+While Austria has a lot of water – and can even use it to flush excreta down the toilets, Mali is a dry country where clean water is rare and valuable.
 The core idea of the installation is to provide an Austrian toilet flush in realtime with the same amount of water that is pumped at an African village’s well.

-Since the village has only 200 liters of water per day for disposal (a fictional value which is adjusted to the installation requirements), the exhibition’s toilet runs dry after about twenty toilet flushs.
-But there’s a clever feedback loop: With the donation of one Euro, exhibition visitors can buy ten liters of water, which is enough for one toilet flush.
+Since the village has only 200 liters of water per day for disposal (a fictional value which I adjusted to the installation requirements), the exhibition’s toilet runs dry after about twenty toilet flushs.
+But there’s a feedback loop: With the donation of one Euro, exhibition visitors can buy ten liters of water, which is enough for one toilet flush.
 The donated money is used to subsidize an African well drilling project.
 (To avoid confusion at this point: Even if the installation was complete fake, the installation raised real money which was really donated to an actual well drilling project.)